Looking for the best survey sites of 2021?

 Harris Poll quick facts:

-Ipsos is a market research company that was founded in 1975, and i-Say is its online survey community.
+Ipsos i-Say is an online survey community that’s part of the market research company Ipsos.
 The sign-up process is quick and easy, and you earn points that can be converted to cash via PayPal or gift cards.

 Besides online surveys, you can also make money with online focus groups, product testing, video surveys, diary surveys, and the refer-a-friend program.